spdk/spdk/doc/nvmf.md

 SPDK has a tracing framework for capturing low-level event information at runtime.
 @ref nvmf_tgt_tracepoints enable analysis of both performance and application crashes.

-## RDMA Limitations {#nvmf_rdma_limitations}

-As RDMA NICs put a limitation on the number of memory regions registered, the SPDK NVMe-oF target application may eventually start failing to allocate more DMA-able memory.
-This is an imperfection of the DPDK dynamic memory management and is most likely to occur with too many 2MB hugepages reserved at runtime.
-Some of our NICs report as many as 2048 for the maximum number of memory regions, meaning that exactly that many pages can be allocated.
-With 2MB hugepages, this gives us a 4GB memory limit.
-It can be overcome by using 1GB hugepages or by pre-reserving memory at application startup with `--mem-size` or `-s` option.
-All pre-reserved memory will be registered as a single region, but won't be returned to the system until the SPDK application is terminated.